A Purchase Agreement Solidifies Your Sale: Here’s What You Need to Know Before Signing

 The closing date depends on several factors, including when a seller can move to their new home and when the lender can process the loan for the new homeowner.

 The closing date is also sometimes referred to as the possession date, indicating the day a buyer takes possession of a home, but the two are not always synonymous.
-According to the National Association of Realtors, 1 in 4 closings experience delays, so it’s in a seller’s best interest to prepare for a hiccup or two.
+According to the NAR, 1 in 4 closings experience delays, so it’s in a seller’s best interest to prepare for a hiccup or two.

-“Buyers, of course, want possession at closing, but … we try to negotiate for our sellers at least a few days to move out after the closing, in case there is an issue,” Cummings shares.
+“Buyers, of course, want possession at closing,” Cummings says, but “we try to negotiate for our sellers at least a few days to move out after the closing, in case there is an issue.”

 Most parties schedule the closing date 30 to 45 days after signing the purchase agreement.
 Always discuss the closing date with your agent to ensure the closing timeline is realistic.